Matching Embeddings for Domain Adaptation: Adversarial Variational Domain Adaptation

-The goal of this work is to build a model that provides an embedding space $z$ in which source and target data have the same representation for each of the $K$ classes.
-We propose the use of a Semi-supervised Variational Deep Embedding \cite{jiang_2016}.
-This model is composed by the inference models $q_{\phi}^{s}(z^{s}|x^{s})$ and $q_{\psi}^{t}(z^{t}|x^{t})$ that encodes source and target data into this latent representation, which we set to be a mixture of Gaussian distribution depending on the labels $y$ and they are parametrized by $\phi$ and $\psi$, for source and target respectively.
-Also, the generative model $p_{\theta}^{s}(x^{s}|z^{s})$ describes the data as if they were generated from a latent variable $z^{s}$ and is parametrized by $\theta$.
-A discriminative process $q_{\phi}^{s}(y^{s}|x^{s})$ is included to enforce the separability between the Gaussian mixture components.
-The overall model is displayed in Figure \ref{AVDA}.
+The goal of this work is to build a model that provides an embedding space $\mathbf{z}$ in which source and target data have the same representation for each of the $K$ classes, in cases where $n^t$ is small (i.e few-shot scenario).
+We propose the use of a Semi-Supervised Variational Deep Embedding to model the latent space distribution \cite{jiang_2016}.